westerndevs/western-devs-website/_drafts/on-ui-testing.markdown

 6) Verifies that you got an email

 This kind of integration test is hard to do, especially when you want to verify all the little UI things in between, like whether a success message showed up or whether the number of items in the shopping cart incremented by 1.

+We also had the opposite debate: If you have a comprehensive suite of UI tests and are practicing BDD, do you still need TDD and unit tests?
+That was an interesting side discussion that warrants a separate post.

 ### Maintenance